Warning Signs of a Family Member in Distress

 The earlier we recognize that a family member is in distress, the earlier we can act to assist him or her to get help.
 Early diagnosis and treatment improves the chances of a successful recovery.
-Delayed diagnosis and treatment allows the illness to progress, causing more harm, making it more difficult to treat and sometimes finding there is no insurance or other ability to pay for treatment.
+The longer the diagnosis and treatment is delayed, the more physical, psychological and collateral damage the illness may cause.

-- using alcohol or drugs to relax or to fall asleep
+using alcohol or drugs to relax or fall asleep

 isolating and avoiding contact with friends and family